oVirt/ovirt-site/source/feature/heapplianceflow.html.md

                 Confirm appliance root password:
                 Please provide the domain name you would like to use for the engine appliance.
                 Engine VM domain: [localdomain]

+The appliance networking by default will get configured by DHCP but you need to know in advance the hostname (the host should be able to resolve it) so you need a DHCP reservation (you could force the appliance MAC address from here) with DHCP-DNS integration.
+Otherwise you could choose Static configuration and configure your appliance networking (including DNS, static entry in /etc/hosts...) from here.

                 How should the engine VM network should be configured (DHCP, Static)[DHCP]? static Please enter the IP address to be used for the engine VM [192.168.1.2]: 192.168.1.184 [ INFO  ] The engine VM will be configured to use 192.168.1.184/24